CadBrad/3DPrince/README.md

 # 3DPrince

+The point of this site is to simplify 3D printing for the end user to make it as simple as any other home applicance.
+By implementing a system to take only the best 3D printable models a library can be built up that also enable slicing on demand.
+By setting up this site well the average user will no longer need virtually any computer knowledge to benefit from 3D printing.
 This is a site built around the demo-allauth-bootstrap template, which also uses [django-allauth](https://github.com/pennersr/django-allauth).
+There is a bit more work necessary before deployment, however the function of the site is almost complete.

 ## tl;dr